elasticio/xml-component/README.md

 [output schema](ib/schemas/jsonToXml.out.json)

 ### XML Attachment to Json
-Looks at the json array of attachments passed in to component and converts first XML to generic Json object
+Looks at the json array of attachments passed in to component and converts all XML found to generic Json object

 #### Schemas
 [input schema](lib/schemas/attachmentToJson.in.json) \